pippinbarr/cart253/guides/git-cheatsheet.md

 Right click the file you want to discard changes from in the Changes tab and choose "Discard changes"

-#### Atom
+#### VS Code

-First unstaging it if necessary, right click the file you want to discard changes from in the "Unstaged Changes" pane and choose "Discard changes".
+Right-click the file you want to discard changes from "changes" list and choose "Discard changes".

 #### Command line